-So, what you’ll start to see (just like we mentioned months ago in our Retrospect Podcast) is more handhelds coming out with 5″ screens, just like the ODROID Go Super, which has started the trend in this “affordable” market.
+So, what you’ll start to see (just like we mentioned many months ago in our Retrospect Podcast) is more handhelds coming out with 5″ screens, just like the ODROID Go Super, which has started the trend in this “affordable” market!

-Zhou has been a developer working on ANERBNIC’s products for a long time, and although he rarely releases any information about them, he has revealed a video showing the new 5″ screen for the upcoming RG552 handheld.
-On the Japanese social network he used the title “RG552”, which could be the official name of this upcoming handheld.
+Zhou has been a developer working on ANERBNIC’s products for a long time, and although he rarely releases any information about them, he has revealed a trailer showing the new 5″ screen for the upcoming RG552 handheld.
+On the social network he has used the title “RG552”, which is the official name of this upcoming handheld.

 - HDMI Out

 - USB-C 3.0

 - A metal edition will be available, possibly named RG552M.